opentext-idol/js-parametric-refinement/README.md

 * grunt watch-build-test : Watches for changes and regenerates the spec runner

 ## License
-Copyright 2015-2016 Hewlett-Packard Development Company, L.P.
+Copyright 2015-2016 Hewlett Packard Enterprise Development LP

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.